2 400gcan tinned tomatoesor, 3 cans if not using fresh tomatoes

 Instructions

-Cut your carrots, onions, courgette, pepper, celery, tomatoes and green beans into small pieces.
+Cut your carrots, onions, courgettes, pepper, celery, tomatoes, and green beans into small pieces.

-In a little of the olive oil, fry your onions for a few minutes until softened (do not let them brown as this will affect the taste negatively).
-You can also cook your onions in splashes of hot water if you want to omit oil.
-It worls just as well.
+Saute your onions in splashes of hot water for a few minutes until softened and slightly caramelised. (do not let them brown as this will affect the taste negatively).

-Add your celery, courgette, carrots and green beans, along with the crushed garlic and fry for about 5 minutes (add small amounts of hot water if it starts to stick, especially if you are making an oil-free version)
+Add your celery, courgette, carrots and green beans, along with the crushed garlic and fry for about 5 minutes (add small amounts of hot water if it starts to stick)

 Add the vegetable stock and tinned tomatoes and simmer for 5 more minutes.